istio/istio.io/content/en/docs/setup/install/multiple-controlplanes/index.md

 By default, Istio only uses `discoverySelectors` to scope workload endpoints.
 To enable full resource scoping, including configuration resources, the feature flag `ENABLE_ENHANCED_RESOURCE_SCOPING` must be set to true.
 {{< /warning >}}

-1. Create the first system namespace, `usergroup-1`, and deploy istiod in it.
+1. Create the first system namespace, `usergroup-1`, and deploy istiod in it:

     {{< text bash >}}
     $ kubectl create ns usergroup-1